 Our culture is riddled with destructive myths about money and prosperity that are severely limiting the power, creativity, and financial potential of individuals.
 In Killing Sacred Cows, Garrett B. Gunderson boldly exposes ingrained fallacies and misguided traditions in the world of personal finance.
 He presents a revolutionary perspective that can create unprecedented opportunity and wealth for thoughtful, mission-driven individuals.

-In this episode, Brian Schnell and I talk about Three Party Franchising – that’s using Area Developers and Master Franchisees to grow your franchise system.
+Brian Schnell talks about Three Party Franchising – using Area Developers and Master Franchisees to grow your franchise system.
 Many people misuse these two terms, or use them interchangeably – Brian’s going to clear it all up for us.

 Get to know Brian Schnell